 Dress Code: Students are expected to present themselves in a manner which is appropriate for their age level.
 If a student is found not be in compliance with the school dress code policies, the student will be asked to change into alternative clothing that is here at school or a call will be made home in order to get the appropriate clothing.
 If a student is non-compliant with dress code on a consistent basis, disciplinary action may be taken.
 Students are expected to wear clothing in a neat, clean, and well-fitting manner while on school property and/or in attendance at school sponsored activities.
 Students are to use discretion in their dress and are not permitted to wear apparel that causes a disruption in the school environment.
+A student's appearance, including dress and hygiene, must not disrupt the educational process or compromise standards of health and safety.
+The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
+Students who disrupt the educational process or compromise standards of health and safety must modify their appearance.

-- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Students may not carry bags of any kind during the school day for safety reasons.
+Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images.

+- Students may not carry bags of any kind during the school day for safety reasons.
 School bags, athletic bags and large purses should be left in lockers. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sun glasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in the science laboratories or during physical education class. - Clothing with holes, rips, tears, and clothing that is otherwise poorly fitting (ie. too tight or revealing), showing skin and/or undergarments may not be worn at school. - The length of shorts or skirts must be appropriate for the school environment.
 The length of the out stretched arms to the fingertips is considered appropriate. - Footwear must be worn at all times.